 -

-MAM Account: Provides a centralized control method in which a master account performs transactions and profits or losses are distributed equally across managed sub-accounts.
+MAM Account: A master account performs transactions, distributing profits or losses equally across managed sub-accounts, providing centralized control.

 -